Optimising the decision threshold in a weighted voting system: The case of the IMF's Board of Governors

 \citet{StrandRapkin2005} examine the potential influence of hypothetical regional voting blocs within the IMF.
 They assess using three power indices--- Banzhaf, Johnston, and Shapley--Shubik--- how regional coalitions like the EU, ASEAN+3, and APEC could shift voting power dynamics in the IMF’s Executive Board.
 Their analysis reveals that the United States maintains dominant voting power in nearly all scenarios, even though a unified European bloc could rival or surpass its influence.
 Conversely, Asian countries, even when grouped, struggle to match the power of United States unless they align with broader coalitions like APEC, which ironically would still be dominated by the United States.

 \citet{RapkinStrand2005} analyse how developing countries are represented in the IMF’s quota and voting system.
-While these countries often appear over-represented using the IMF’s traditional economic indicators, their actual influence is found to remain limited due to low voting shares and structural imbalances.
-The authors argue that meaningful reforms---like using PPP-based GDP, increasing basic votes, or adopting a double majority voting system---are needed to ensure fairer representation. \citet{RapkinStrand2006} assess various reform proposals and advocate for a double majority voting system (requiring both a majority of member states and a majority of weighted votes) to better balance sovereign equality with economic power, similarly to the Council of the European Union.
+While these countries often appear over-represented using the IMF’s traditional economic indicators, their actual influence is found to remain limited due to low voting shares and structural imbalances. \citet{RapkinStrand2006} assess various reform proposals and advocate for a double majority voting system (requiring both a majority of member states and a majority of weighted votes) to better balance sovereign equality with economic power, similarly to the Council of the European Union.

 \citet{AlonsoMeijideBowles2005} use coalitional power indices for the Executive Directors.
 Efficient computational methods using generating functions are introduced to calculate coalitional power indices in weighted majority games with \emph{a priori} unions, such as those found in the IMF’s Executive Board.
 Their study reveals significant differences in power measurement when coalition structures are considered.